amgaten/SimpleCalculator/README.md

 # SimpleCalculator
-This simple calculator, is made based in a simple activity, constraint layout and some Java code to manage arithmetic operations
+This simple calculator, is made based in a simple activity, constraint layout and some Kotlin/Java code to manage arithmetic operations
 Only a conditional to manage the zero division

 I hope this wil be helpfull to you